Illinois Unclaimed Property Finder Application

 What happens if someone acts as a finder without a license?

-Payment, Communication & Technology
+Payment, Communication, and Technology

 What payment formats does the Treasurer use?